 If you have particular medical needs that we may need to be aware of, please initially consult with your doctor, and discuss the matter with them.
 Then please let us know about the issue, and we can note this information down in our records accordingly.

-We strongly recommend that members arrange regular check-ups with their regular GP to monitor their general health, so that they can exercise safely with us.
+We strongly recommend that all members arrange regular check-ups with their regular GP to monitor their general health, so that they can exercise safely with us.

 Asthmatics should remember to bring their puffer (and a spacer if you use one).
 We also have them for you if you forget to bring yours at Reception.

 If you feel like you are having an asthma attack, please come down to Reception and let us know, so we can assist you.
 Please don’t feel embarrassed about this.
 It is better that we keep an eye on you just in case you need some help.
+You are permitted to bring your gym bag into all areas of the centre.